Symbolic AI vs Generative AI: How They Shape Technology

 Artificial intelligence has changed modern computing, from how we communicate to how businesses operate.
 Two significant approaches lead this transformation: Symbolic AI and Generative AI.
 These approaches represent different branches of AI.

 Symbolic AI focuses on rules and logic, while Generative AI generates new data using deep learning and complex models.
 Together, they make it possible to tackle real-world challenges across diverse fields.
+Framing the choice as symbolic AI vs generative AI is useful because each architecture fits a different class of problem, and the practical engineering decisions follow from that fit.

 Understanding Symbolic AI